 While the landing page is created to convert as many visitors into leads or sales as possible, its whole content and design should be created in such a way that every person visiting the page feels like, at that moment, you are trying to help him only, and nobody else.
 The prospect should be able to relate all the pain points or imagine all the benefits for himself alone.

 For example, let’s say you created software to help e-commerce businesses stop losing buyers due to abandoned carts.
 Now, this is a common issue that almost every e-commerce businesses face.
 But your copy and landing page design should convey that you are here to solve the problem of that single business whose owner is on your landing page.

-What many people do instead use a generic headline such as “Abandoned Cart Is A Common Issue, And Our Tool Is The Perfect Solution.”
+What many people use a generic headline such as “Abandoned Cart Is A Common Issue, And Our Tool Is The Perfect Solution.”
 The problem with this headline is that the reader doesn’t feel special, and when he imagines the scenario, he will think of several businesses that are facing the same along with his own.
 Psychologically, this creates a weaker sense of necessity.
 You might think this headline will win you credibility, but actually, it does the opposite.
 It urges the prospect to research more before making a decision.

 Another case can be focusing on too many types of prospects.
 For example, we have a plugin called WPVR, which is a virtual tour creator.
 Now, VR is something any business may use if they want to.
 But if we created a landing page for the generic audience, we would be able to convey all the benefits in a single landing page as different industries have different use cases for virtual tours.

 Here are some of the things you should avoid –

 As explained in the example above, do not sound like you are focused on everyone.
 Make the client feel like he is the one who needs your help and you are here to help him specifically, whether others are facing the same issue or not.

 - Avoid focusing on too many types of prospects